GLOBAL MARKETS-Shares rise ahead of Nvidia results, bond yields retreat | Business

 GLOBAL MARKETS-Shares rise ahead of Nvidia results, bond yields retreat

 The euro clung to a more than two-month low while world stocks rebounded on Wednesday as investors awaited the results of tech darling Nvidia later to see if the sector's lofty valuations still look justified.
-The MSCI All Country stock index rose 0.65% by 1544 GMT, and U.S. stocks also climbed across the board.
-The Dow Jones added 0.26%, the S&P 500 gained 0.74% and the Nasdaq Composite jumped 1.23%.
+The MSCI All Country stock index jumped 1.08% by 1849 GMT, and U.S. stocks also climbed across the board.
+The Dow Jones added 0.67%, the S&P 500 gained 1.25% and the Nasdaq Composite jumped 1.83%.

 Germany's 10-year government bond yield, the euro area's benchmark for borrowing costs, fell to its lowest in almost two weeks at 2.526%.
 "Generally the European currencies are underperforming on the back of the weaker PMI data that show that the economies there are continuing to slow," said MUFG strategist Lee Hardman.